Gurkenschreck/laif/README.md

 There are different packages:

-package name | purpose
+package name | purpose | tech
 --- | ---
 laif-client | The web client of the project.
-Build with ReactJS and served as a static files.
+Build with ReactJS and served as a static files. | ReactJS ms-species-stats | Microservice for managing the stats of one species. | ExpressJS, NeDB

 ## Adding a new microservice